vikingdata/articles/what_to_know/mysql_et.md

    3. SET GLOBAL gtid_executed to values execued in the thread.
    4. Make sure the master still has the data.

-* With more memeory thena data and no binlog, what improvements an you do? innodb_flush_log_at_trx_commit=2
+* With more memeory then data and no binlog, what improvements an you do? innodb_flush_log_at_trx_commit=2
     * innodb_doublewrite=0
-    * innodb_undo_directory=/dev/shm --- ubdo logs in memory
+    * innodb_undo_directory=/dev/shm --- undo logs in memory
-    *  sync_binlog=0 - normally yes, but binlog isn't used.
+    * NO:  sync_binlog=0 - normally yes, but binlog isn't used.
-    * trx commit is already 2, 0 would be faster.
+    * NO : trx commit is already 2, 0 would be faster.
+    * More memory might help
+    * larger innodb_file_size -- help organize things to commit

 * persistent stats : optimizer saved acrosss restarts, when innodb_stats_persistent_sample_pages is increased it improves precision on execution plans of transient index statistics
     * innodb_stats_auto_recalc causes new indexes and if data is changed more then 10% to be updated